hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520546v2-paths-not-taken-understanding-and-mending-the-multilingual-factual-r.md

 ---
 layout: default
-title: Paths Not Taken: Understanding and Mending the Multilingual Factual Recall Pipeline
+title: "Paths Not Taken: Understanding and Mending the Multilingual Factual Recall Pipeline"
 ---

 # Paths Not Taken: Understanding and Mending the Multilingual Factual Recall Pipeline